juwyang/little-defi-book/README.md

 # Introduction

-The little book of digital finance.
+The little book of decentralized finance.